Saline Subirrigated

 Mechanism

-Heavy grazing or haying without adequate recovery periods will cause this state to lose a significant proportion of tall and mid- warm-season grass species and cross a threshold to the Degraded State.
-Water infiltration and other hydrologic functions will be reduced due to the root-matting presence of sod-forming grasses.
-With the decline and loss of deeper-penetrating root systems, soil structure and biological integrity are catastrophically degraded to the point that recovery is unlikely.
-Once this occurs, it is highly unlikely that grazing management alone will return the community to the Reference State.
+Heavy grazing or haying without adequate growing season recovery periods will cause a significant loss of warm-season, tall and mid grass species and cause the Reference State (1) to cross a threshold to the Native/Invaded Grass State (2).
+Water infiltration and other hydrologic functions will be reduced due to the root matting presence of sod forming grasses.
+With the decline and loss of deeper penetrating root systems, soil structure and biological integrity are catastrophically degraded to the point that recovery is unlikely.
+Once this occurs, it is highly unlikely that grazing management alone will return the community to the Reference State (1).

 Mechanism

-The Reference State is significantly altered by mechanical tillage to allow the site to be placed into production agriculture.
+The Reference State (1) is significantly altered by mechanical tillage converting site to the Sod-Busted State (3) to facilitate production agriculture.
 The disruption to the plant community, the soil, and the hydrology of the system make restoration to a true reference state unlikely.

 Model keys